 In addition to body language, dogs also use vocalizations to communicate.
 Here are a few common vocalizations and what they mean:

-- BARKING: Dogs bark for a variety of reasons, including to communicate, to express excitement or fear, and to alert their owners to potential threats.
+- BARKING: A dog will bark for a variety of reasons, including to communicate, to express excitement or fear, and to alert their owners to potential threats.
+Excessively loud dog barking should be dealt with.

 - WHINING: Dogs may whine when they are feeling anxious, stressed, or in pain.
 They may also whine as a way of seeking attention or expressing frustration.